player protection strategy

 Real governance lives in team structure, daily workflows, and accountability lines.
 Who gets to halt a marketing campaign when player data signals risk?
 Is there a responsible gambling team and if so do they sit in a silo, sheltered away from day -to-day business?
 Or do they have direct access to product, CRM, and senior leadership?

-If the answer is “only compliance signs off,” you’re operating on delay.
+If the answer is “only compliance signs off,” the player protection strategy is operating on delay.

 Effective Governance in Player Protection Strategy

-Strong governance starts with clarity—on roles, responsibilities, and how decisions are made when risk appears.
+Strong governance starts with clarity, factoring in on roles, responsibilities, and how decisions are made when risk appears.
 Structure plays a crucial factor here:

 • A clear owner of safer gambling within leadership